jcs-elpa/organize-imports-java/README.md

 ```

 ## INI Example ##
+This is an example of oij.ini file.
+Include all the java library
+path so this plugin can search for all the paths inside this jars
+files you include in this file.
 ```
 #
 # Include Java .jar file paths.
 #
-# THIS IS A TEST .OIJ FILE.
-#

-# Using JavaSE-1.7 Environment.
+# Use JavaSE-1.7 Environment.
 rt=::SDK_PATH::/jre/lib/rt.jar

-# Libraries
+# External Libraries
 JCSQtJ-1.0.2=./test_lib/JCSQtJ-1.0.2.jar
 qtjambi-4.8.7=./test_lib/qtjambi-4.8.7.jar